ufal/factgenie/README.md

 <img src="factgenie/static/img/github/browse.png" width="100%" alt="Main screen" />

 ## 📢  News
-- **19/09/2024** - On the Analytics page, you can now see detailed statics about annotations and compute inter-annotator agreement 📈
+- **19/09/2024** - On the Analytics page, you can now see detailed statistics about annotations and compute inter-annotator agreement 📈
 - **16/09/2024** - You can now collect extra inputs from the annotators for each example using sliders and selectboxes.
 - **16/09/2024** - We added an option to generate outputs for the inputs with LLMs directly within factgenie! 🦾
 - **10/09/2024** - We improved UX for the annotation and browsing interfaces.
 See the summary of changes [here](https://github.com/ufal/factgenie/pull/71).